etcipnja/MLH/README.md

 - there was a rain today >1mm
 - there was a rain yesterday >10mm
 - there was a rain 2 days ago >20mm

+IMPORTANT: The amount of watering is calculated basing on plant's age - make sure your planted_at date is set correctly.
+See above for example.

+Algorithm to calculate the amount of watering:
+- get plant spread from openfarm
+- adjust spread to plant's age
+- convert spread (mm) into volume (ml) using my best guess
+- convert ml into ms assuming that water nozzle produces 80ml every 1000ms
+- update the delay in watering sequence

 If you want to provide custom sequence for watering of your particular plant name - call it so it has 'water', 'mlh' and
 <your_plant_name> in its name.
 In this case this sequence will be called once for all plants of this name and no